MicrosoftDocs/learn/learn-pr/iot/automate-iot-devices-management-with-azure-iot-hub/includes/1-introduction.md

 - Set up an Azure IoT environment: an Azure IoT Hub instance and device Ids
 - Write code for simulating the device that will implement the firmware update
-- Test the firmware update process on a single device using Azure IoT Hub automatic device management in the Azure Portal
+- Test the firmware update process on a single device using Azure IoT Hub automatic device management in the Azure portal
 - Set up an automatic device management configuration to deploy the firmware update on a group of devices using the Azure CLI